GLOBAL MARKETS-Shares pare gains on US data, oil rises on China

 By Herbert Lash

-NEW YORK, Dec 3 (Reuters) - Global shares and crude oil pared early gains to trade lower on Monday after U.S. manufacturing activity hit a three-year low in November, offsetting signs of revived growth in China.
+NEW YORK, Dec 3 (Reuters) - Global shares and crude oil pared gains on Monday after U.S. manufacturing activity hit a three-year low in November, offsetting signs of revived growth in China.

-Wall Street opened higher, following gains in European equity markets, on upbeat factory data from China and a slower contraction in European manufacturing.
-But U.S. shares subsequently trimmed gains and fell.
+Wall Street opened higher, following gains in European equity markets on upbeat factory data from China and a slower contraction in European manufacturing.
+But U.S. shares subsequently trimmed gains to trade near break-even.

-But concerns over budget dealings in Washington on the “fiscal cliff” remained the primary focus of investors.
-Unless Congress acts, some $600 billion of sharp spending cuts and tax hikes will take effect starting in January.
+But concerns over budget dealings in Washington over the “fiscal cliff” remained the primary focus of investors.

 “At this point, all you can say about the data is they are discounting it,” said Paul Mendelsohn, chief investment strategist at Windham Financial Services in Charlotte, Vermont.
 “So barring some catastrophe here in terms of the fiscal cliff, we look pretty stable.”

-European shares gave up most of their gains in a late sell-off, retreating from a 17-month high following release of the U.S. manufacturing data and on persistent concerns about the U.S. fiscal dispute.
+European shares gave up most of their gains after hitting a 17-month high, pulled lower by the U.S. manufacturing data and concerns about the U.S. “fiscal cliff” hurting sentiment.

-World shares as measured by MSCI’s all-country equity index were off 0.03 percent at 332.55.
+But world shares as measured by MSCI’s all-country world equity index were up 0.1 percent at 333.00.

 Copper touched a six-week high on the promising data from China, the world’s top metals consumer.
 But doubts about the soundness of the global economy put a lid on gains.